 Specific Characters.-Female.
 Body comparatively short and stout, attenuated behind.
 Cephalic segment rather large, exceeding somewhat in length the 3 succeeding segments combined, rostral projection less prominent than in the preceding species.
 Last segment of urosome shorter than the preceding one.
 Caudal rami very short, being scarcely as long as they are broad, and transversely truncated at the tip, apical setæ rather elongated and somewhat thickened at the base.
 Anterior antennæ rather small and only composed of 6 joints, the 3rd and 4th being coalescent, terminal part nearly as long as the proximal one.
-Ist pair of legs with the outer ramus scarcely more than half as long as the inner and somewhat curved at the base, middle joint without any seta inside; inner ramus distinctly 3-articulate, with the 1st joint somewhat dilated at the base and having the seta of the inner edge attached in front of the middle, last joint a little longer than 2nd, and both together not attaining half the length of the 1st.
-Natatory legs of a very similar structure to those in the type species.
-Last pair of legs likewise rather similar, though having the distal joint somewhat larger and obliquely truncated at the end, inner expansion of proximal joint less broad and only provided with 5 marginal setse.
+Ist pair of legs with the outer ramus scarcely more than half as long as the inner and somewhat curved at the base, middle joint without any seta inside; inner ramus distinctly 3-articulate, with the 1st joint somewhat dilated at the base and having the seta of the inner edge attached in front of the middle, last joint a little longer than 2nd, and both together not attaining half the length of the length of legs likewise rather similar, though having the distal joint somewhat larger and obliquely truncated at the end, inner expansion of proximal joint less broad and only provided with 5 marginal setæ.
 Ovisae generally rather large, though containing a limited number of ova.